yamaguchi1024/inverse-kinematics/README.md

-This repo is a source code of https://yamaguchi1024.github.io/parametric-curve/ where you can play with various parametric curves.
+This repo is a source code of https://yamaguchi1024.github.io/inverse-kinematics/index.html where you can play with various inverse kinematics algorithms.

-Implemented with javascript, using legacy.js library.
+Implemented with javascript, using legacy.js, threejs, and m4th.js library.